M-S/Cubes_project/README.md

 clone the project open the index.html page in browser.

-Enter the values in the text area of the html page and press 'submit' button
+Enter the values in the text area of the html page and press 'submit' button Algorithm for Cubes Project
+***************************
+Step 1:
+	Get the input on buttonClick and store the box dimensions in 'boxArray' and cube numbers in 'cubeArray'.

+Step 2:
+	Create a function to find the volume of box

+Step 3:
+	Create a function to find power of 2 (to calculate cube size) with the same cube array length and store in  'powersArray'

+Step 4:
+ 	Create a function to find the smallest number of cubes that will fit in a box and return the result in 'resultArray'.

+Step5:
+	Inside the function , create a 'boxVolumeArray' to find the volume of the boxes.

+Step 6:
+	Create also a 'cubeVolumeArray' that store the volume of cubes with respective sizes (powers of 2).

+Step 7:
+	Create a loop iterating through each elements of all arrays to check for conditions

+Step 8:
+	Check whether the volume of box is greater than total of volume of cubes of all sizes.

+Step 9:
+	If true , then the smallest no. of cubes cannot be determined , result is -1,store in result Array.

+Step 10:
+	If volume of box is lesser, then find the difference (boxVolume1) between volume of box (boxVolume) and the volume of last cube element.

+Step 11:
+	If the difference in volume(boxVolume1) is negative, then the smallest no. of cubes =  volume of box/ size of last cube , store the result in result Array, and continue to the next element in the loop.

+Step 12:
+	If the difference in volume(boxVolume1)  is positive, then the smallest no.of cubes = no. of cubes of last size.

+Step 13:
+	Repeat from step 10, with the difference in volume as new volume of box(boxVolume = boxVolume1), the new difference(boxVolume1) is between new volume of box(boxVolume) and the volume of the second last element, repeat step 10 to step 13 and add all the smallest no.of cubes(result) till the first element of cube is reached.
+Store the final result in resultArray.
+	Continue to the next element in the  loop.

+Step 14:
+	After looping , display the resultArray with the results each element in new line.